model context experience / learn how the best AI products are built

 Pricing

-You get an ever growing video course, but more importantly, a direct line to me on Slack Connect, and access to regular group office hours.
+You get an ever growing video course, a direct line to me on Slack, and access to regular group office hours.

 $79 /month

-• Full access to our growing set of training videos & resources.
+• Full access to all training videos & resources.

-• Free access to all group office hours (normally $79 each).
+• Free access to all group office hours.

 Frequently Asked Questions